 Restored Path Detox Is a Place Where You Can Recover Quickly and Safely.

-Abruptly stopping Xanax may result in severe and unpleasant withdrawal symptoms.
-Medically monitored detox, like what we offer at Restored Path, will help you stop Xanax safely and manage your withdrawal symptoms without pain.
+Abruptly stopping Xanax may result in severe and unpleasant symptoms.
+Medically monitored detox — what we offer at Restored Path Detox — will help you stop safely and manage your Xanax detox symptoms without pain.

 Soon, you’ll be on the path to recovery safely and comfortably.
-Once your detox is complete, our professionals provide you with the therapeutic plan and tools you’ll need to regain your life.
+Once your Xanax detox is complete, our professionals will provide you with the therapeutic plan and tools you’ll need to regain your life.

-Professionals agree that the best and safest way to conduct Xanax detox is through a combination of psychological support and gradual dose tapering, like the team at Restored Path Detox is prepared to provide.
+Professionals agree that the best and safest way to conduct Xanax detoxification is through psychological support and gradual dose tapering like the team at Restored Path Detox is prepared to provide.
 Along with 24/7 medical care with our team of doctors and nurses, we provide supportive counseling sessions that include stress management techniques and relapse prevention tools.
 We leverage Cognitive Behavioral Therapy, or CBT, to assist individuals in finding the link between their thoughts and actions and working to make them more positive.

-We match you with a combination of effective detoxification techniques to provide comfortable, caring, and integrated care.
-We’ll prescribe targeted medications to alleviate your symptoms of Xanax withdrawal while simultaneously preventing dangerous symptoms.
+We match you with effective Xanax detox techniques to provide comfortable, caring, and integrated care.
+We’ll prescribe targeted medications to alleviate and prevent dangerous symptoms while you withdraw from Xanax.

 At Restored Path Detox, we combine medication-assisted treatment (MAT) options, round-the-clock medical supervision, and a range of specialized addiction services.
-If patients feel up to doing so, they are encouraged to participate in individual and group therapy sessions.
+Patients who feel up to doing so are encouraged to participate in individual and group therapy sessions.